-According to one embodiment of a parking meter as described herein, a management system having a central database communicates with parking meters that are not continuously on, such as in a pay-by-cell configuration, and the parking meters themselves will initiate power on and communication with the management system just prior to expiration of the parking session, to determine if additional 5 time has been purchased.
+According to one embodiment of a parking meter as processes, pay-by-cell payments typically represent less 55 described herein, a management system having a central database communicates with parking meters that are not continuously on, such as in a pay-by-cell configuration, and the parking meters themselves will initiate power on and communication with the management system just prior to expiration of the parking session, to determine if additional time has been purchased.
 If no additional time has been purchased, the parking meter will let the time for the parking session expire as it normally would and its associated display will show expiration (zero time remaining).
 If additional time has been purchased, then the management system will provide the new expiration time to the parking meter when the parking meter initiates the communication.

 The parking meter includes a radio transceiver for communicating with the management system.
-Operation of the parking meter includes transmitting radio signals to, and 15 receiving radio signals from, the management system.
-In this way, enforcement personnel are always assured that the display of a parking meter is current and updated to show actual remaining time.
-It is not necessary for enforcement system before issuing a citation for an expired meter.
-Thus, a more streamlined pay-by-cell process is provided, and both users and enforcement personnel benefit from a more convenient process.
+Operation of the parking meter includes transmitting radio signals to, and receiving radio signals from, the management system.
+In this way, enforcement personnel are always assured that the 5 display of a parking meter is current and updated to show actual remaining time.
+It is not necessary for enforcement personnel to check the central database of the management system before issuing a citation for an expired meter.
+Thus, a more streamlined pay-by-cell process is provided, and 10 both users and enforcement personnel benefit from a more convenient process.

-In the disclosed system, paying with a cell phone will not 25 require the user to call into a central call center.
-Instead, users will register with the management system, at which time they will provide credit card and cell phone information.
+In the disclosed system, paying with a cell phone will not require the user to call into a central call center.
+Instead, users will register with the management system, at which 15 time they will provide credit card and cell phone information.
 The registration may be completed via a Web site.
-After registration, the user will receive some form of registered 30 user identifier for communicating to a parking meter.
-The user identifier could be in the form of, for example, an identification card, an account number, a credit card, a debit card, a smart card (contact or contactless), a contactless RFID tag or a driver's license.
-The user identifier creates an 35 association between the registered user's credit card (or any other type of payment account), the ID of the registered user, and the registered user's cell phone number.
+After registration, the user will receive some form of registered user identifier for communicating to a parking meter.
+The user identifier could be in the form of, for example, an 20 identification card, an account number, a credit card, a debit card, a smart card (contact or contactless), a contactless RFID tag or a driver's license.
+The user identifier creates an association between the registered user's credit card (or any other type of payment account), the ID of the registered user, 25 and the registered user's cell phone number.
 The user identifier may be carried on the person, or can be placed on a key chain, in a wallet, or affixed to the back of a cell phone.
-40 Other arrangements are also acceptable.
-The user may provide the system with the user identifier and the system will associate the user's registration information with the user identifier.
+Other arrangements are also acceptable.
+The user may provide the system with the user identifier and the system 30 will associate the user's registration information with the user identifier.